Questions? We have the answers.

 On your iPad:

 A. The first card added to Apple pay will be automatically set up as the default card.
-You can set up your Access Card as the default card in Apple Pay by doing the following:
+You can set up your Debit Card as the default card in Apple Pay by doing the following:

 Keep in mind that selecting a default card does not prevent you from using another card in Apple Pay when making a purchase.